leap-ai/leap-sdks/sdks/csharp/docs/MusicApi.md

         {
             LeapClient client = new LeapClient();

-            var inferenceId = "inferenceId_example";  // string | The ID of the music generation job to retrieve.
+            var inferenceId = "inferenceId_example";  // The ID of the music generation job to retrieve.
 This is the same ID returned when you submit a job.

             try
             {